 This concept of individual sounds forming words may take some time for your child to grasp.
 Some children will pick it up quickly, while other children may take longer, but one thing that’s certain is that if you keep it up, your child will catch on.
 Below are some sample words which you can use to play blending sounds activities with your child.

 The first word is more segmented than the second word and will be more difficult to sound out.
 Please note that hyphens are used to indicate the letter sounds instead of slashes.

 ie: J-u-m-p /J/ /u/ /m/ /p/

 This is done to make things easier to read; however, when you read it, you should not read the names of the letters, but instead, say the sounds of the letters.

-Even though your child would have grasped the concepts of the phonics and phonemic awareness, you would continue reminded them in their daily readings, if not, laziness would prevent them to progress further.
+Even though your child would have grasped the concepts of phonics and phonemic awareness, you would continue to remind them in their daily readings, if not, laziness would prevent them to progress further.
 Read to Your Baby Every Day : 30 classic nursery rhymes to read aloud Shop at Walmart